LogicalTrust/minerva_lib/README.md

 ## test case management

-Fuzzing process saves traces which can be replayed in order to reproduce particular execution.
+Fuzzing process saves traces, which can be replayed later on in order to reproduce particular execution.
 It uses simple format to save the function calls:

     target/toy/ $ ./bin/minerva-toy-toy -T /dev/stdout